Match-day

 A thin XI will collapse during fixture congestion.
 Rotate in cup rounds when you can, keep physio staff funded, and track who is one yellow away from a ban.
 Long term, scouting and academy graduates give you tactical flexibility without breaking wage structure.

 New players should read how to play Retro Manager first, then return here for match-day detail.
-Product depth is summarised on features.
+Product depth is summarised on Features.

 Why browser tactics still matter